PakkuDon/url-obfuscator/README.md

 ### Set up server
 - Run `yarn` to install dependencies
-- Run `yarn start` to start web server
+- Run `yarn start` to start web server.
+Or run `yarn dev` to start and reload web server on edit.

 ## Local development with Docker
 - Build Docker image